-Here are books that served as background, many used as primary sources of information for the content of this web site.
-They are listed in order of most-to-least important as the answer to "What books should I have in my wine library?"
+Here are books that served as background, many of them used as primary sources of information for the content of this web site.
+Many are works of reference, some presented more as entertainment, but still offering much educational material despite the less intimidating format.
+They are listed in my subjective order from most-to-least important as the answer to "What books should I have in my wine library?"
 Clicking on the title or cover of many of these will open a new browser window on Amazon, where the books may be purchased.
 (We thank you for each sale, which contributes to the growth and maintenance of the Professional Friends of Wine site, as well as your personal wine education.)

 Companion to Wine,

 compiled and edited by Jancis Robinson (Oxford University), is our favorite source and reference for wine information.
 It is the most ambitious, comprehensive and authoritative wine-themed encyclopedia yet published.
 Entries cover a wide range of common and technical topics addressing nearly every aspect of wine appreciation, commerce, culture, history, production, service, variety, etc. Over 3,000 entries, alphabetically arranged, explain matters from the obvious to the obscure, presenting a much wider scope of subjects than previous similar reference volumes.
 Each entry is contributed by one or more of 70 top experts from their particular field or specialty of wine study.
 Charts, illustrations, maps, and photographs help to illuminate throughout.
 If wine interests you beyond idle chatter, this is the one reference you should own.